Readers are referred to the section "Forward-Looking Statements" at the end of this release.

 About Power Corporation

-Certain statements in this news release, other than statements of historical fact, are forward-looking statements based on certain assumptions and reflect the Corporation's current expectations, or with respect to disclosure regarding Power Financial, Great-West and The Desmarais Family Residuary Trust, reflect their disclosed current expectations.
+Certain statements in this news release, other than statements of historical fact, are forward-looking statements based on certain assumptions and reflect PCC's current expectations.
 Forward-looking statements are provided to present information about management's current expectations and plans relating to the future and the reader is cautioned that such statements may not be appropriate for other purposes.
-These statements include, without limitation, statements regarding the strategies and outlook of the Corporation, as well as the Corporation's intention to undertake a substantial issuer bid and the terms thereof, including the maximum dollar value of subordinate voting shares the Corporation may purchase under the PCC Offer, the timing for launch and completion of the PCC Offer, the sources and availability of funding for the PCC Offer, and the effect of the financing of the PCC Offer on the Corporation's future operations and financial condition.
+These statements include, without limitation, statements regarding the consideration to be received for each Pargesa bearer share, the ownership interest of Parjointco in GBL following the proposed transaction, the expected benefits of the proposed transaction, the timing for the exchange offer and closing of the proposed transaction and the delisting of Pargesa from the SIX Swiss Exchange.

 By its nature, this information is subject to inherent risks and uncertainties that may be general or specific and which give rise to the possibility that expectations, forecasts, predictions, projections or conclusions will not prove to be accurate, that assumptions may not be correct and that objectives, strategic goals and priorities will not be achieved.
-A variety of factors, many of which are beyond the Corporation's and its subsidiaries' control, affect the operations, performance and results of the Corporation and its subsidiaries and their businesses, and could cause actual results to differ materially from current expectations of estimated or anticipated events or results.
-These factors include, but are not limited to: the impact or unanticipated impact of general economic, political and market factors in North America and internationally, fluctuations in interest rates, inflation and foreign exchange rates, monetary policies, business investment and the health of local and global equity and capital markets, management of market liquidity and funding risks, risks related to investments in private companies and illiquid securities, risks associated with financial instruments, changes in accounting policies and methods used to report financial condition (including uncertainties associated with significant judgments, estimates and assumptions), the effect of applying future accounting changes, business competition, operational and reputational risks, technological changes, cybersecurity risks, changes in government regulation and legislation, changes in tax laws, unexpected judicial or regulatory proceedings, catastrophic events, the Corporation's and its subsidiaries' ability to complete strategic transactions, integrate acquisitions and implement other growth strategies, the PCC Offer not occurring as expected, including failure of any condition to the PCC Offer, the Corporation's inability to finance the PCC Offer in the intended manner (including due to the unavailability of sufficient funds from the net proceeds of the PFC Offer, borrowings, available cash on hand and/or other capital resources to fund the PCC Offer, any inability to obtain any required regulatory approvals or exemptive relief), the extent to which shareholders elect to tender their subordinate voting shares under the PCC Offer, the Corporation having sufficient financial resources and working capital following completion of the PCC Offer, the market for the Corporation's subordinate voting shares at the completion of the PCC Offer being materially less liquid than the market that exists at the time the PCC Offer is commenced, the PCC Offer launching and/or being completed on time, and the Corporation's and its subsidiaries' success in anticipating and managing the foregoing factors.
+A variety of factors, many of which are beyond PCC's control, affect the operations, performance and results of PCC and its subsidiaries and businesses, and could cause actual results to differ materially from current expectations of estimated or anticipated events or results.
+These factors include, but are not limited to: the impact or unanticipated impact of general economic, political and market factors in North America and internationally, fluctuations in interest rates, inflation and foreign exchange rates, monetary policies, business investment and the health of local and global equity and capital markets, management of market liquidity and funding risks, risks related to investments in private companies and illiquid securities, risks associated with financial instruments, changes in accounting policies and methods used to report financial condition (including uncertainties associated with significant judgments, estimates and assumptions), the effect of applying future accounting changes, business competition, operational and reputational risks, technological changes, cybersecurity risks, changes in government regulation and legislation, changes in tax laws, unexpected judicial or regulatory proceedings, catastrophic events, PCC's and its subsidiaries' ability to complete strategic transactions, integrate acquisitions and implement other growth strategies, the proposed transaction not occurring as expected, including failure of any condition to the proposed transaction, or the failure to achieve the anticipated benefits of the proposed transaction and PCC's success in anticipating and managing the foregoing factors.

 The reader is cautioned to consider these and other factors, uncertainties and potential events carefully and not to put undue reliance on forward-looking statements.
-Information contained in forward-looking statements is based upon certain material assumptions that were applied in drawing a conclusion or making a forecast or projection, including management's perceptions of historical trends, current conditions and expected future developments, as well as other considerations that are believed to be appropriate in the circumstances, including that the list of factors in the previous paragraph, collectively, are not expected to have a material impact on the Corporation and its subsidiaries.
-While the Corporation considers these assumptions to be reasonable based on information currently available to management, they may prove to be incorrect.
+Information contained in forward-looking statements is based upon certain material assumptions that were applied in drawing a conclusion or making a forecast or projection, including management's perceptions of historical trends, current conditions and expected future developments, that the required acceptances and approvals for the proposed transaction will be received, as well as other considerations that are believed to be appropriate in the circumstances, including that the list of factors in the previous paragraph, collectively, are not expected to have a material impact on PCC and its subsidiaries.
+While PCC considers these assumptions to be reasonable based on information currently available to management, they may prove to be incorrect.

 SOURCE Power Corporation of Canada